jmora13/HopSkipDrive/README.md

   - I set the PrimaryKey of the data tables to the "startsAt" variable because the tripId was the same between all the ride items.
   - There are 1-2 ride items that have the same coordinates, so the Google Maps fragment placed the         markers in the same spot.
+  - I understand that my API Key for Google Maps is listed in this public repository and thats fine.
+    I made that key specifically for this project.